 In short?
 Yes, you can!
-And depending on your theme and plugins you use, your website will be a lot faster after removing Jetpack.
+And depending on the theme and plugins you use, your website will be a lot faster after removing Jetpack.

-Now with that open en out, here is why I removed Jetpack and how I added featured I used from Jetpack to my website.
+Now with that open en out, here is why I removed Jetpack and how I added the feature I used from Jetpack to my website.

 The ‘why’ is simple: I dislike the enormous strain Jetpack is laying on my website.
 It is a monstrous plugin absorbing way too many bits and bytes.
 And it slows down my website.

 At the beginning of Leaving Holland, like any other good-willing WordPress user I added Jetpack.
 It comes standard right?
 After that I turned so many features off, to speed up my page loading time.